RajivCodeLab/MilkMint.App/prd.md

 - Multi-language support
 - One app → Multiple roles (Vendor / Customer / Delivery Agent)

-MilkBill is designed to be:
+MilkMint is designed to be:
 - Fast and lightweight
 - Intuitive for low-tech users
 - Vendor-friendly and customer-friendly